Realization of fermionic Laughlin state on a quantum processor: The Model

 Based on the quantitative criteria of fidelity and qualitative criteria of topology and entanglement, we choose $k+m \le 4$ as the truncation range of interactions in $H_{\text{eff}}$.
 While incorporating longer-range interactions ($k + m \ge 5$) can marginally improve fidelity, it does not qualitatively affect the topology or entanglement properties of the ground state.
 On the other hand, it significantly increases the complexity of the HVA circuit, pushing it beyond the capabilities of current NISQ devices.
 Thus we conclude the minimal $H_{\text{eff}}$ for constructing the HVA for the $\nu = 1/3$ Laughlin state includes the following interaction terms

 where $\hat{n}_j = c_j^\dagger c_j$ is the density operator.
-We note that $V_{31}$, an off-diagonal scattering term within the truncation range $k + m \le 4$, plays a crucial role in shaping the wavefunction structure and is therefore retained in $H_{\text{eff}}$.
-In contrast, $V_{40}$, despite falling within the same truncation range, is a diagonal electrostatic term that primarily results in energy shifts without significantly influencing the wavefunction.
-To further reduce circuit depth, we exclude $V_{40}$ from $H_{\text{eff}}$ (see Supplementary Information for details).
+We note that at the interaction range $k+m = 4$, we retain only the off-diagonal scattering term $V_{31}$ in $H_{\text{eff}}$, which plays a crucial role in shaping the wavefunction structure and avoiding Hilbert space fragmentation.
+In contrast, $V_{40}$, despite falling within the same interaction range, is a diagonal electrostatic term that primarily results in energy shifts without significantly influencing the wavefunction.
+To further reduce circuit depth, we exclude $V_{40}$ from $H_{\text{eff}}$ (see Supplementary Information).